ExoQuery/Terpal/README.md

 # Terpal - Typed String Interpolation for Kotlin

+(UPDATE - I am currently waiting for approval for this plugin on `plugins.gradle.org`.
+Hopefully it will be done in a few days.
+Thanks for your patience!)

 Terpal is a Kotlin compiler-plugin that allows capturing the "the $dollar $sign $varaibles" of a string before they are spliced back into the string.

 ### Why do we Need This?